By R. John Quisenberry

 “May I ask, what was your motivation to visit the dearly departed?”

 “He played a part in the deaths of some people I cared for.
 He also caused me a lot of physical pain.”

 ” Three years ago.
 My group was passing by a section of the New Confederacy in West Virginia.
-We had just traded with the ‘White Homeland’ idiots for a load of their home cooked E. We planned to trade it with a place in Virginia.
+We had just traded with the ‘White Homeland’ idiots for a load of their home-cooked E. We planned to trade it with a place in Virginia.
 They use it to treat mental patients.
 Their regular suppliers had become unreliable.”

 Looking with trepidation at Grey Sam replied, “Considering what you just mentioned, I seem to need to investigate my targets with more attention to detail.”

 ” I have a list of those I suspect were your victims.
 If you like, I can do some investigating of their activities in the last few years.
-Please feel free to pass anything you need researched to Grey, and he will gladly provide anything our considerable resources reveal.”
+Please feel free to pass anything you need to be researched to Grey, and he will gladly provide anything our considerable resources reveal.”
 Grey performed a small bow as Jeremiah finished speaking.

-“Thank you Jeremiah.
+“Thank you, Jeremiah.
 I will take that offer.
 Do you suspect that my benefactor is misleading me on purpose?”

 “I am unsure of his motivations, but it would seem that at least some of your information was incorrect.” responded the older man.
 “Is it safe to assume that a certain, Lord Thornsberry is your benefactor?
 I only ask because my data shows that he was also enjoying certain business advantages due to the untimely deaths of the men you have been eliminating.”